stevewil/academic-kickstart2/content/home/experience.md

   location = "Middlebury, Vermont" date_start = "1991"
   date_end = "1992"
+  description = """
-  description = """Taught various courses on the history of Latin America and Brazil.
-Began experimenting with email driven assignments where students submitted homework via email."""
+  Taught various courses on the history of Latin America and Brazil.
+Began experimenting with email driven assignments where students submitted homework via email.
   """

 [[experience]]
   title = "Adjunct Professor"
   company = "University of New Mexico"